bottlepy/bottle/docs/tutorial.rst

     def user_api(action, user):
         ...

-.. versionadded:: 0.10

-Filters are used to define more specific wildcards, and/or transform the covered part of the URL before it is passed to the callback.
+Filters can be used to define more specific wildcards, and/or transform the covered part of the URL before it is passed to the callback.
 A filtered wildcard is declared as ``<name:filter>`` or ``<name:filter:config>``.
 The syntax for the optional config part depends on the filter used.

 The following filters are implemented by default and more may be added: